lsst-sqre/nublado/client/README.md

-# rsp-jupyter-client
+# rubin-nublado-client

-rsp-jupyter-client is an external client for JupyterHub/JupyterLab as part of the Rubin Science Platform (RSP).
+rubin-nublado-client is a client for JupyterHub/JupyterLab within the Rubin Science Platform (RSP).